aestrivex/bctpy/README.md

 Nosetests is used for the test suite.
 The test suite is not complete.

-==ABOUT BCTPY AND OTHER AUTHORS==
+## About `bctpy` and other authors

-BCT is a matlab toolbox with many graph theoretical measures off of which bctpy is based.
+BCT is a matlab toolbox with many graph theoretical measures off of which `bctpy` is based.
 I did not write BCT (apart from small bugfixes I have submitted) and a quality of life improvements that I have taken liberties to add.
-With few exceptions, bctpy is a direct translation of matlab code to python.
+With few exceptions, `bctpy` is a direct translation of matlab code to python.

-bctpy should be considered beta software, with BCT being the gold standard by comparison.
-I did my best to test all functionality in bctpy, but much of it is arcane math that flies over the head of this humble programmer.
-There *are* bugs lurking in bctpy, the question is not whether but how many.
+`bctpy` should be considered beta software, with BCT being the gold standard by comparison.
+I did my best to test all functionality in `bctpy`, but much of it is arcane math that flies over the head of this humble programmer.
+There *are* bugs lurking in `bctpy`, the question is not whether but how many.
 If you locate bugs, please submit them to me at rlaplant@nmr.mgh.harvard.edu.

 Many thanks to Stefan Fuertinger for his assistance tracking down a number of